almakhamreh/Stack-implementation-python/README.md

   isEmpty — Returns true if the stack is empty

-  Peek — Returns the top element without removing from the stack
+  Peek — Returns the top element without removing it from the stack

   showItems — prints all the items in the stack